Deportation of Kilmar Abrego Garcia: False and misleading information

 A number of news organizations have said that members of the Trump administration have lied and misrepresented facts and the law to the public regarding Abrego Garcia's deportation and detention.

-The Austin American-Statesman found JD Vance's claim that Abrego Garcia was a "convicted MS-13 gang member" to be false because Garcia has neither been charged nor convicted of any crime.
+The Austin American-Statesman found JD Vance's claim that Abrego Garcia was a "convicted MS-13 gang member" to be false because Garcia has neither been charged with nor convicted of any crime.

-The New Republic said that JD Vance lied in calling Abrego Garcia a gang member and insisting that he could not be returned to the US.
-Vance asked "Are you proposing that we invade El Salvador to retrieve a gang member with no legal right to be in our country?
-Where in the Supreme Court's decision does it require us to do that?" and musician and writer Mikel Jollet responded "No, the ruling states clearly that you are required to take steps to facilitate his return and update the court on your progress.
+The New Republic said that JD Vance lied in calling Abrego Garcia a gang member and insisting that he could not be returned to the U.S. Vance asked "Are you proposing that we invade El Salvador to retrieve a gang member with no legal right to be in our country?
+Where in the Supreme Court's decision does it require us to do that?", and musician and writer Mikel Jollet responded "No, the ruling states clearly that you are required to take steps to facilitate his return and update the court on your progress.
 You have plenty of tools at your disposal (diplomatic and otherwise) to do this without invading El Salvador."
 In another article, The New Republic said that the Trump administration was lying when it said that the United States could do nothing to effectuate the return of Abrego Garcia, as the United States has a "contractual arrangement under which we pay El Salvador about $6 million—or $20,000 per detainee per year", and "Like any other good customer, the United States can easily negotiate the adjustment."

-PolitiFact found Trump "misleadingly glosses over critical details that tell a different story" and "omitted the central point that Abrego Garcia's family, legal team and advocates say is at issue: He was deported without due process".
+PolitiFact found Trump "misleadingly glosses over critical details that tell a different story" and "omitted the central point that Abrego Garcia's family, legal team and advocates say is at issue: He was deported without due process."
 Stephen Miller tweeted that "The right of 'due process' is to protect citizens from their government, not to protect foreign trespassers from removal", adding that "an illegal alien facing deportation" does not have due process rights.
 Aaron Reichlin-Melnick, a senior fellow with the American Immigration Council, responded that Miller was "lying", as the Supreme Court has repeatedly ruled that "every person gets due process", and quoted former justice Antonin Scalia as substantiation: "It is well established that the Fifth Amendment entitles aliens to due process of law in deportation proceedings."

+Abrego Garcia had largely based his defense on the fact that no court had issued a Title 8 order of removal.
+The government did not dispute this.
+Instead, it argued that the October 10, 2019, withholding decision implied an order of removal.
+Judge Xinis ruled on December 11 that "it is simply not an order of removal" and that "long-established precedent ... commands against collapsing two legally distinct orders—removal and withholding of removal—into one."